 The community and Government have taken important steps towards attaining healthier rivers.
 Much has been achieved.
-By having clearly defined, consistent objectives, we will be able to better focus current actions and to plan for new ones.
+Clearly defined, consistent objectives will allow us to direct current actions better and plan for new ones.

-The Government has already put in place a \$3 billion Waterways Program to clean up sewage and stormwater in urban areas.
-Many of its water reforms have been implemented, including introducing a better balance in the sharing of water between users and the environment, coordinating water monitoring programs, and assessing the stress on rivers and aquifers.
+The Government has already implemented many of its water reforms, including introducing a better balance in sharing water between users and the environment, statewide groundwater and weir policies, regular monitoring programs, and assessing the stress on each stream and aquifer.
 The Department of Land and Water Conservation has published detailed material on all the reforms.

-Improving water quality and flow regimes are prime objectives for healthier waterways.
+Improving river flow and water quality are prime objectives for healthier rivers.
 Establishing these objectives is a major undertaking if we are to cover all NSW rivers and estuaries and develop and implement mechanisms to achieve the objectives.
 To meet this challenge, the Government has a complementary, two-part process for developing environmental objectives.
 One part involves providing interim environmental objectives to guide early river management planning and action.
-The other involves independent inquiries by the Healthy Rivers Commission in individual catchments to recommend longer term environmental objectives and practical strategies to achieve them.
+The other involves independent inquiries by the Healthy Rivers Commission in individual catchments to recommend longer-term environmental objectives and practical strategies to achieve them.